samjwillis97/shc-ai/README.md

 If you encounter `_arguments:comparguments:327: can only be called from completion function`, ensure you're using the latest version - this was fixed to properly use `compdef` for completion setup.

+**Note:** The completion script automatically initializes the ZSH completion system (`compinit`) if needed, so no manual setup is required.

 ### Usage

 ```bash